James Cardinal Gibbons Memorial Statue

 Statue in Washington, D.C., U.S.

-The James Cardinal Gibbons Memorial Statue is a public artwork by Leo Lentelli, located at the Shrine of the Sacred Heart, 16th Street and Park Road Northwest, Washington, D.C.
+The James Cardinal Gibbons Memorial Statue is a public artwork by Leo Lentelli, located at the Shrine of the Sacred Heart, 16th Street and Park Road Northwest, Washington, D.C., United States.

 The James Cardinal Gibbons Memorial Statue was originally surveyed as part of the Smithsonian's Save Outdoor Sculpture! survey in 1993.
 It was listed with the National Register of Historic Places in 2007.

 Description

-It is a bronze figure of James Gibbons seated, wearing cardinals robes.
+It is a bronze figure of James Gibbons seated, wearing cardinal's robes.
 In his proper left hand he holds a cross which hangs from his neck.
 His proper right hand is raised as if giving a blessing.
-The base, which is made of granite and stands at H. 8 ft. x W. 10 ft., and weighs 2,500 pounds, has a relief of a shield topped with an ecclesiastical hat called a galero.
+The base, which is made of granite and stands at a height of 8 ft. and width of 10 ft., and weighs 2,500 pounds, has a relief of a shield topped with an ecclesiastical hat called a galero.
 The shield has the coat of arms of the Roman Catholic Archdiocese of Baltimore on the left, joined with the Cardinal's personal coat of arms on the right.
 Around the shield are rows of tassels that represent the ranks of clergy.
 In this case, 15 rows indicate Gibbons' rank as Cardinal.

 The front of the base displays: